pommelstrike/pom360_camera/docs/readme.md

 ## 7. Testing — to be conducted

-This section is reserved for **this project's own validation programme**.
-No results are reported here yet; tests and their outcomes will be added as they are performed.
+This section is reserved for **this project's own validation prograe**.
+No Results are reported here yet; tests and their outcomes will be added as they are performed.

 **Test platform:** the **NEMA 17** configuration (re-bored sun gear + adapter plate).
 All results are specific to this build and are not transferable from any NEMA 23 reference.